zaayush/TECHIN510Lab/README.md

 ## Lessons Learned

 - How to make a Web App using streamlit
+- How to use requirements.txt to manage Python dependencies
-- How to use sqlite3 as the storage engine
+- How to use venv to work on a project with localized python dependencies
-- How to create dropdowns and buttons using streamlit
-- How to use the Pydantic class to create forms
+- How to use Azure App Service and GitHub actions to deploy the Web App

 ## Questions / Uncertainties

+- How the Azure App services know to setup an venv and install the python dependencies
-- How to store the web scraper data to sqlite3 if we can?
+- How to customize the web page using css
-- Will the Azure web app service be always active and how to memorize the data for each new user?
+- Why we create .venv and not venv, both of them works only I don't see a venv file in github repo when using just venv (without the dot)
+- Do we also need to commit and push the venv file?
+Will is create any problems when the deployed code will be run by Azure App Service?